Course Delivery for Fall '21

-Please check the classes you have registered for on CUNYfirst to learn if they will be taught synchronously, asynchronously or hybrid.
-If you have not yet registered, you are strongly urged to register as soon as possible as classes are filling very fast!
+In addition to online courses (synchronous and asynchronous), fall courses will also be offered in a hybrid format (part in person and part online), and some classes will be taught fully in person.
+Please check the classes in CUNYfirst to learn which courses will be taught synchronously, asynchronously, hybrid or in person.
+If you have not yet registered, you are strongly urged to register as soon as classes are filling fast.

-Fully online classes will be taught in one of two ways:
+Classes will be taught in one of four ways:

 - Synchronous class meetings are similar to on campus classes in that you must be present (online) at the time the class is scheduled in CUNYfirst to meet.